Femalopper/frontend-project-online-shop/README.md

 ## Description

-Demonstration of adaptive and responsive online shop site made manually with the usage of additional instruments such as jquery library, smartbasket and sweetalert2 scripts.
+Demonstration of adaptive and responsive online shop with the usage of additional instruments such as jquery library, smartbasket and sweetalert2 scripts.

 ## Animation